-Potentially Significant Impact Less Than Significant Impact with Mitigation Incorporated Less Than Significant Impact No Impact Would the project: a) Generate greenhouse gas emissions, either directly or indirectly, that may have a significant impact on the environment? \boxtimes b) Conflict with an applicable plan, policy or regulation adopted for the purpose of reducing the emissions of greenhouse gases? \boxtimes a) Generate greenhouse gas emissions, either directly or indirectly, that may have a significant impact on the environment?
+Mould the project: Potentially Significant Impact Less Than Significant Impact No Impact Would the project: 1 a) Generate greenhouse gas emissions, either directly or indirectly, that may have a significant impact on the environment? \boxtimes b) Conflict with an applicable plan, policy or regulation adopted for the purpose of reducing the emissions of greenhouse gases? \boxtimes a) Generate greenhouse gas emissions, either directly or indirectly, that may have a significant impact on the environment?